tanema/talkies/README.md

 * `titleColor`, title text color.
 * `messageColor`, message text color.
 Default is `{1, 1, 1}`
 * `backgroundColor`, background color of the box.
 Default is `{0, 0, 0, 0.8}`
+* `typedNotTalked`, when making a sound while talking, if this is set to true the noise will be made for every character.
+If set to false the noise will be looped, and the pitch will be oscillated randomly between the pitchValues setting. default to true
+* `pitchValues`, If `typedNotTalked` is set to false then this table value will be used to choose values of pitch while talking.
+If you want no pitch change set it to {1}, Default is {0.7, 0.8, 1.0, 1.2, 1.3}